Skip to content

 *These street photography images were not cropped to conform to the grid.
 They were not happenstance either…the intentions while shooting, were to capture the geometry.

-That might sound complicated if you are new to dynamic symmetry, but it’s quite simple.
-Henri Cartier-Bresson (see #460) did this all the time to capture his geometry (see #472).
-To put it simply, try to incorporate more diagonals.
+If you’re new to dynamic symmetry, that might sound a little intimidating—but it’s really not.
+Henri Cartier-Bresson used this method all the time to guide his compositions with geometry (see #460 and #472).
+To put it simply, he composed with diagonals.

-Side Note: This 1.5 grid (equal to a square and a half) is the same size as a 35mm cameras and most digital sensors, that’s why we use it for street photography.
-If you have a Micro Four-Thirds (M43) camera, there are various different grids for that size as well.
+Quick Note: The 1.5 grid—equal to a square and a half—is the native format of 35mm film and most full-frame digital sensors.
+That’s why it’s so effective for street photography.
+If you’re using a Micro Four-Thirds (M43) camera, no worries—there are matching grids designed for that format too.

 Back to Summary